jchiefelk/AlgoLab/featureselection/README.md

 <h2> Feature Selection </h2>

 <p>
 So after some research on several interest point detection algorithms OpenCV offers, our conlcusion is that FAST is best for my needs.
 I experimented with both Harris and SIFT.
 Harris can be slow, and the number of interest points it detects relative to SIFT at the same speed is subpar.
-SIFT is not ideal for my use because it costs money to use in commericial producrs, yeah fuck that shit
+SIFT is not ideal for my use because it costs money to use in commericial applications, yeah fuck that shit.
 </p>

 <p>
-FAST is great because its FREE, and its very efficient.
+FAST is great because its FREE, and it is very efficient.
 The C++ code below will detect interst points from your Laptops camera.
 </p>

 <pre>